danielperezz/MoneyManagingSystem/README.md

-# BritShalom
+# Money Managing System
-money managing system in React
+a Beit-Knesset money managing system in React
 *Currently in progress*